project-hadron/discovery-transition-ds/docs/source/synthetic/5_hello_synthetic.rst

 Adding Preferences
 ~~~~~~~~~~~~~~~~~~

-Finially add preferances for now and to use later as we improve the
+Finally add preferences for now and to use later as we improve the
 logic.
 Remember synthetic building is an iterative process that builds
 up as ones knowledge improves.
 For an example we may want to add logic
 to ensure that those without phone numbers cannot be contacted by SMS or